devcem/Playcanvas-UI-Components/README.md

 Video for template system :

+## Timer.js
+Timer.js is a script to show count backs in game.
+For example you want to show a countdown from 10 to zero.
+Put a text, set 10 it's text and put timer.js on it.
+It will automatically count down from that time.

+You can use timer.js at the end of the game, for vote timer or game start events.

 ## Features
 - storeValue : This option basically stores the input value after change.
 It can be useful for settings and username.